dario-piotrowicz/next-apps-for-testing/README.md

 Simple app using Next.js 13.4.2 showcasing how the built-in Image component's integration works

+## simple-app-dir-13.5.6

+Simple app using Next.js 13.5.6 is also includes a catch-all dynamic route which displays the provided slugs

 ## simple-pages-dir-13.2.4

 Simple app using Next.js 13.2.4 using the pages directory (no src nor app), it also has a dynamic route